 - Unvested PSUs are canceled upon termination of employment for any reason other than retirement, death, or disability.
 In the event of retirement under the Rule of 75 (when the holder's age and years of service equal at least 75) or reaching the age of 60 for grandfathered employees, the number of PSUs eligible for accelerated vesting will be prorated by the number of months employed during the 36-month performance period if the retirement occurs within the first calendar year of the grant date; if retirement occurs after the first calendar year, then the PSUs are fully vested.
-In the event of retirement under the Rule of 75 or reaching the age of 60 with five years of services for non-grandfathered employees, the number of PSUs eligible for accelerated vesting will be prorated by the number of months employed during the 36-month performance period.
+In the event of retirement under the Rule of 75 or reaching the age of 60 with five years of services for non-grandfathered employees, the number of PSUs eligible for accelerated vesting will be prorated by the number of PSUs eligible for accelerated vesting will be prorated by the number of PSUs eligible for accelerated vesting will be prorated by the number of months employed during the 36-month performance period.
 Any vested PSUs are settled into shares of Intel common stock based on actual performance results after the end of the performance period. - RSUs are subject to retirement vesting under the rule of Age 60 or the Rule of 75, but not both.
 Upon retirement under the rule of Age 60, the holder receives one additional year of vesting for every five years of service.
 Upon retirement under the Rule of 75, the holder receives one additional year of vesting.
-Additional years of vesting means that any RSUs scheduled to vest within the number of years from the retirement date determined under the rule of Age 60 or Rule of 75 will be vested on the holder's retirement date. - · Upon disability or death, all unvested annual PSUs and RSUs become 100% vested.
+Additional years of vesting means that any RSUs scheduled to vest within the number of years from the retirement date determined under the rule of Age 60 or Rule of 75 will be vested on the holder's retirement date. - Upon disability or death, all unvested annual PSUs and RSUs become 100% vested.